jpmorganchase/MaSS/README.md

 ### m, n setting
-As described in the paper, the users can control the mutual information over sensitive and utility via `loss-m` and `loss-n` setting, if your setting violate the constraints, MaSS will stop the program and provide a message to tell you that what is the value range you should use based on your dataset.
+As described in the paper, the users can control the mutual information over sensitive and utility via `loss-m` and `loss-n` setting, if your setting violate the constraints, MaSS will stop the program if the settings violate the constraints.

 ### Reading results
-For the accuracy of each attribute classifier, you can the performance at the end of `log.txt` generated during each training; while for MaSS, the performance of sensitive attribute(s) and preversed attribute(s) are displayed in the console and `mass_log.txt` in the output folder.
+For the accuracy of each attribute classifier, you can the performance at the end of `log.txt` generated during each training; while for MaSS, the performance of sensitive attribute(s) and preserved attribute(s) are displayed in the console and `mass_log.txt` in the output folder.
+We use the top-1 accuracy.